ddbj/www/_bioproject/submission-e.md

 ## Accession number  {#accession-number}

-Temporary numbers with prefix PSUB are automatically assigned to submitted projects.
-Projects can be referred by the PSUB numbers until official accession numbers will be assigned.
-DDBJ BioProject staff review submissions and issue accession numbers with prefix PRJD to completed projects.
-Submitters can view accession numbers and submission status in your [submission account](https://ddbj.nig.ac.jp/D-way/).
+A BioProject accession number with prefix PRJDB is automatically assigned to the submitted project.
+When the data release is specified as "Release immediately following curation", the project will be automatically released at night.

 <div class="attention">
 - Do NOT cite numbers with prefix PSUB in publication.<br>
 - Do not double submit the projects which have been registered to EBI and NCBI.
 </div>

+## Human data {#human-data}

+To submit data corresponding to personal identification code to DRA/GEA/DDBJ, [your data submission application needs to be approved by NBDC before the submission](/policies-e.html#unrestricted-access).
+If your application was approved, write the NBDC application ID (for example, J-DS000001-001) in "Private comments to DDBJ staff" of BioProject.

+{% include image.html url="books/bp-nbdc-approval.jpg" caption="NBDC data submission application ID" class="w450" %}

 ## Submit an umbrella project  {#submit-umbrella-project}